963358/fourier-drawer/README.md

 pip -r requirements.txt
 ```

-Alternatively, run the setup.sh file inside the project.
+Alternatively, you can run the setup.sh file inside the project. \
 For Windows, enter the following command inside your command prompt:
 ```
 setup.sh